School Trip to Norfolk

-Famous for its long golden beaches, the waterways of the Broads National Park, combined with wide open skies makes a Norfolk School Trip a perfect way to immerse your students in nature.
-Home to royalty, Sandringham in North Norfolk, has been the country retreat of monarchs through the ages and is a favourite retreat for our present Queen Elizabeth.
-Her grandson William and his wife Kate have bought Anmer Hall nearby, as their chosen home to bring their family up in away from London, and Harry is rumoured to also be house hunting in the area for the ideal home for him and his future bride, and it is easy to see why they all love this corner of England.
+Famous for its long golden beaches, the waterways of the Broads National Park, combined with wide open skies makes a School Trip to Norfolk a perfect way to immerse your students in nature.
+Home to royalty, Sandringham in North Norfolk, has been the country retreat of monarchs through the ages and is a favourite retreat for the late Queen Elizabeth.
 School trips to Norfolk are an opportunity to visit a perfect venue.

 There is so much to explore in Norfolk and the rest of East Anglia.
 This itinerary is perfect for a general outdoor learning experience but there are a number of historic museums and castles to explore across the area so get in touch for a tailor made itinerary if this is what your school requires.